By naming elements of shapes, the application makes it easier and quicker to identify them, which helps, for example, when using automated scripts.

 To name an element:

-A text box is displayed.
+A text box is displayed for the element.

-Type in the name.
+Type in the name you want.

 The application applies the following default names: